 Craig’s Verdict: Well this certainly isn’t a happy snap for the family album it’s one of the scariest alleged ghost pictures I’ve seen for a while.
-Whatever it is, it has picked up some of the blue from the TV screen behind as well as streaks of colour from the light shade.
+Whatever it is, it has picked up some of the blues from the TV screen behind as well as streaks of color from the light shade.
 No person was present you tell us so this clearly is either a demon from hell or an inanimate object caught close to the camera as you moved it.
 I’ll leave you to decide.

-Who is the headless ghost in this picture?
+Who is the Headless Ghost in this Picture?

-Is this a Picture of a Real Angel?
+Is this a Picture of an Angel?

-Sender’s comments: I took this photo with my mobile phone to show my friend where I’d been sleeping for a few days while waiting for an important phone cal to come through.
+Sender’s comments: I took this photo with my mobile phone to show my friend where I’d been sleeping for a few days while waiting for an important phone call to come through.
 It wasn’t until a couple of days later that I saw the photo and my friend pointed out that there was a figure in the room.
-We realise that the sunlight is a factor in this photo, but the curtains are drawn and with only a small gap to let light in.
+We realize that the sunlight is a factor in this photo, but the curtains are drawn and with only a small gap to let light in.

 You were clearly worried about something to have slept next to the phone for so long.
 It would be nice to think that this is your guardian angel looking over you to reassure you that all will be okay.
 To be honest I think it’s a trick of the light but nonetheless I do feel it is an auspicious omen.
 Perhaps when the phone does finally ring it will bring a message of good fortune.